cra-proto/gst-hst-business/README.md

 ---
 layout: default                                    # Available: default, fluid, layout-home, no-container, wothout-h1
 title: [The title of the current page]             # This value will set the title and h1 tag
+sectionTitle: [Section title for the page]         # This value will set the section title above the h1 tag
 titleH1: [The header of the current page]          # This value will set the h1 tag
 lang: [en | fr]                                    # Either "en" or "fr"
 description: [Description of the current page]     # Optional.
 Metadata description